How much money you need to buy a home in Portland

 Another common discussion is debt.

-We work with Addison Nett of Finance of American Mortgage because he knows the market and the right people.
+We work with Addison Nett of New American Funding because he knows the market and the right people.

 Regarding people who are wanting to move to Portland and purchase a house but are concerned about their debt, Addison says, “I really help people wash out their debt.
 If they’re selling a home and they’re coming here to Portland, we’re going to reduce their monthly payment by getting them into a more affordable house and reduce that credit card debt or personal loans that they might have acquired over the years of living somewhere else.
 So they’re just starting fresh with a low overhead.”